Nicholas-Riegel/Nicholas-Riegel/README.md

 # Welcome to my GitHub Profile!
 ## About
 A thoughtful and analytical full-stack developer with an eye for visual aesthetics.
-My previous experience in academia has allowed me to develop excellent communication and interpersonal skills.
-I truly enjoy the logical, mathematical and linguistic aspects of programming, and take pride in harnessing the power of simplicity.
+Excellent communication and interpersonal skills developed through previous academic career.
+Enjoys the logical, mathematical and linguistic aspects of programming, and takes pride in harnessing the power of simplicity.

 ## Languages
 <div style="display: flex; justify-content: space-between;">